Combinatorial properties of Nil-Bohr sets: Basic results

 \begin{step}[Model problem] Let $f\colon \cFe \to \TT^m$ be a polynomial of degree $2$ with $f(\emptyset) = 0$.
 Then, for any $\e > 0$, there exists $\a \in \cS_2 $ such that $\norm{f(\a)} < \e$. \end{step} \begin{proof} The form of the claim is such that we can freely restrict $f$ to an asymptotic $\cS_2$-subsequence.
-Hence, we may without loss of generality assume that $f$ is stable in the sense of Section \ref{sec:SEQ:Stability}.
-Hence, by Corollary \ref{cor:structure-of-stable-poly(F->T)}, $f$ takes the form:
+Hence, we may without loss of generality assume that $f$ is stable in the sense of Definition \ref{def:D:SEQ:stable}.
+Now, by Proposition \ref{cor:structure-of-stable-poly(F->T)}, $f$ takes the form:

 where $\a_{\c} \in \TT$ are constants, which further satisfy $a_\gamma = 0$ if $\diam(\gamma) > 2$ or $\abs{\gamma} > 2$, and $a_\gamma$ are periodic in the sense that $a_{\gamma+2} = a_{\gamma}$.